caprazzo/couchdb-stats/README.txt

 To stop, kill the process.

 Install couchapp app/ in the same database where the stats are being collected.
+Greate a ogus document with id bogus (Yes yes.
+It's lame but works, so relax :)

 Views
 =====